4d/docs/website/translated_docs/es/Tags/tags.md

 ### Identifiers with tokens

 To ensure the correct evaluation of expressions processed via tags, regardless of the language or 4D version, it's recommended to use the tokenized syntax for elements whose name may vary over versions (commands, tables, fields, constants).
-For example, to insert the `Current time` command, enter `Current time: C178`.
+For example, to insert the `Current time` command, enter `Current time:C178`.

 ### Using the "." as decimal separator